 The Gigapixel image of India Gate, New Delhi

-The gigapixel image of India Gate, New Delhi helps the visitors to explore the monument in detail enough to read the names of soldiers which we can’ read in naked eyes.
+The gigapixel image of India Gate, New Delhi helps the visitors to explore the monument in detail enough to read the names of soldiers which we can’ read with the naked eye.

 The foundation stone of India Gate was laid by His Royal Highness, the Duke of Connaught in 1921, and designed by Edwin Lutyens.
 The monument was dedicated to the nation 10 years later by the then Viceroy, Lord Irwin.
 Another memorial, Amar Jawan Jyoti was added much later, after India got its independence.
 The eternal flame burns day and night under the arch to remind the nation of soldiers who laid down their lives in the Indo-Pakistan War of December 1971.